marcamos/jet/README.md

 That’s it 🕺

+## A Note on Eleventy v2.x
+**As of February 17th, 2023, jet has been updated to utilize Eleventy v2.x.** If you want to upgrade your project from Eleventy v1.x to v2.x, there’s a [a helper plugin](https://github.com/11ty/eleventy-upgrade-help).

 ## A Note on Eleventy v1.x
-**As of January 12th, 2022, jet has been updated to utilize Eleventy v1.x.** If you want to upgrade your project from Eleventy v0.x to v1.x, there’s a [a helper plugin](https://github.com/11ty/eleventy-upgrade-help).
+**As of January 12th, 2022, jet has been updated to utilize Eleventy v1.x.** If you want to upgrade your project from Eleventy v0.x to v1.x, there’s a [a helper plugin](https://github.com/11ty/eleventy-upgrade-help/tree/v1.x).

 ## A Note on Tailwind CSS v3.x
 **As of December 10th, 2021, jet has been updated to utilize Tailwind CSS v3.0.** If you want to upgrade your project from Tailwind CSS v2.x to v3.x, the Tailwind folks have a _wonderful_ [Upgrade Guide](https://tailwindcss.com/docs/upgrade-guide) you should review.